wogsland/TheWineRater/README.md

 # The Wine Rater

 This is a website with information about wine.

+## History

-It was created with a PERL script acting on a CSV.
+It was originally created with a PERL script acting on a CSV.
+I'm not sure where the PERL script or the CSV are anymore.

 ## Development Plan, or Lies